A congenital heart defect is a problem with the structure of the heart that a child is born with.

 How congenital heart defects develop

-During the first six weeks of pregnancy, the heart begins to form and starts beating.
+During the first six weeks of pregnancy, the baby's heart begins to form and starts beating.
 The major blood vessels that run to and from the heart also begin to develop during this critical time.

 There are many different types of congenital heart defects.
 They fall into the general categories described below.

-Abnormal connections in the heart or blood vessels
+Altered connections in the heart or blood vessels

 - Atrial septal defect is a hole between the upper heart chambers (atria).